PaNaVTEC/Wizard/README.md

 ![Logo](art/logo.png)

 ##Importing to your project
-Add dependency to your build.gradle file:
+Add this dependency to your build.gradle file:

 ```java
 NOT PUBLISHED YET